futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

-The approach guarantees the efficiency of the algorithm because the evaluation strategy of languages with non-strict semantics (call-by-need or lazy evaluation) assures that an expression is evaluated once, on-demand and since the discarded trees will never be used - that is traversed - they will never be created in the first place.
-Let's have a look now at the code:
+The approach guarantees the efficiency of the algorithm because the evaluation strategy of languages with non-strict semantics (call-by-need or lazy evaluation) assures that an expression is evaluated only once and on-demand; also, the discarded trees will never be used - that is traversed - so they will never be created in the first place.
+Let's have a look now at the implementation:

 ``` haskell
 dfs :: Graph -> [Vertex] -> Forest Vertex